berkeley-scf/berkeley-scf.github.io/servers/cluster/submitting.md

 If you want to run a program that involves a graphical interface (requiring an X11 window), you need to add --x11 to your srun command.
-So you could directly run Matlab, e.g., as follows:
+So you could directly run MATLAB, e.g., as follows:

 ```{code} shell
 srun --pty --x11 matlab